studmuehmi7187/10-threads-jfx/README.md

 It handles the interaction with the GUI elements mentioned above.
 If you're using multithreading in graphical applications you have to take care which thread is accessing the graphical elements.
 As this course is not meant to be an introduction to programming of graphical user interfaces (this is covered in the course GUI in the 4th semester) the required coding is already done and abstracted in the class `ProgressReporter`.

-The instance of `ProgressReporter` is constructed by a so called "Builder" (you already used one with Retrofit and GSON) in the class `MainActivity` so you don't have to care about it.

 The class has 3 methods you have to use: